Zajjaj-Khan/Netflix-clone2.0/README.md

 ## API Reference

-I have used a _ The Movie Database (TMDB) TMDB _ to fetchthe last,trending and different categories of movies
+I have used a _ The Movie Database (TMDB) TMDB _ to fetch the last, trending and different categories of movies

 ### BaseUrl